Become part of a community that is trained to provide the highest quality health care in Australia and beyond.

 Paramedics provide care to patients in the community and out of hospital settings.
 This field demands both highly developed clinical skills and the ability to think critically, even in stressful situations.

 We offer a two-year fast-track degree from our Rozelle campus, preparing students with opportunities to learn in simulated environments and in the real world.
-Students practice in the University's ambulance simulation vans and at various ambulance stations and other specialist health facilities, like hospitals and aged care.
+Students practice in the University's ambulance simulation vehicles and at various ambulance stations and other specialist health facilities, like hospitals and aged care.

 Paramedics are required to treat patients across the spectrum of illness, from motor vehicle accidents and other severe trauma, to complex medical and mental health cases.
 They work closely with their colleagues, often in situations that are both physically and emotionally challenging.